m0d1nst4ll3r/ProjectZomboid-Culling-Fix/README.md

 As a final note, the fix allows servers to properly update position *for zombies that are simulated by players*.
 The zombies that are simulated by the server will still not properly update the squares they walk over.
 This, however, is a rare occurence and should not negatively affect the players' experience.

 # FAQ

+### Do I need to re-replace the files often?

+Not for now.
+The files are reverted back to the original ones whenever you verify file integrity with steam, or whenever The Indie Stone releases an update.
+Thanksfully they release updates very rarely and they will probably fix these issues on their side in the next big update.

+When the devs resume releasing updates and if they don't fix it on their side, you will have to re-replace the files regularly.

 ### Why are there two files?
 Which one do I use?